• Skip to primary navigation

 When I first made Tom Colicchio's peanut butter cookies, I declared them the best cookies in the world.
 This was partly due to the toasted oats in them.
 Which is why I don't think I'll ever be able to make another peanut butter cookie without the involvement of toasted oats.
 Too amazing.

-Start by melting 4 Tbsp butter in a medium saucepan over low heat.
+Start by melting 4 tablespoon butter in a medium saucepan over low heat.
 Once melted, add the oats.
 Cook oats in butter for about 5-7 minutes, stirring gently, until the oats are browned and toasted.
 Pour oats onto a sheet of parchment paper to cool a bit.

 In a medium bowl, whisk together the flour, baking soda, and salt.
 Set aside.